-The objective of this course is to explore the different knowledge extraction methods and its representation techniques as well as knowledge engineering.
-It also introduces the different basic artificial intelligence theories that qualify the students to understand the contents of the course.
+The objective of this course is to explore the different knowledge extraction methods and their representation techniques as well as knowledge engineering.
+It also introduces the different basic artificial intelligence theories that qualify the students to understand the course contents.